lilin-bme/lilin-bme.github.io/CV/index.md

 - A method for locating the depth of lesions in heterogeneous tissues, China Patent 2023
 - A method for measuring differences in effective attenuation coefficients of photons at different wavelengths in biological tissues, China Patent 2023
 - A method based on transmitted Raman spectroscopy and two-step scanning for the localization of Raman imaging contrast agents, China Patent 2023
-- A deep detection system, method and application based on a large-spot spatially-offset Raman spectroscopy probe, China Patent 2024
+- A deep detection system, method, and application based on a large-spot spatially-offset Raman spectroscopy probe, China Patent 2024

 ### SERVICE
 - Early Career Editorial Board, *ACS Applied Materials & Interfaces* (2025-2027)<br>
-- Early Career Editorial Board, *Exploration* (2024-2025)<br>
 - Journal Reviewer (*Chemical Society Reviews, Analytical Chemistry, ACS Omega, ACS Applied Electronic Materials, Nature Communications, Journal of Materials Chemistry B, Environmental Science & Technology, Biosensors and Bioelectronics, IEEE Transactions on Biomedical Engineering, Optics and Lasers in Engineering, Applied Materials Today, Chemical Engineering Journal, Nanophotonics, Biosensors, Bioengineering and Translational Medicine, Photonics, Lab Investigations, etc.*)

 ### GRANTS